 Citation for Chemical Breakthrough Awards

-In 2020, four awards to five sites were made:
+In 2021, three awards to five sites were made:

-- New York University, for Robert S. Mulliken’s discovery of molecular orbital theory (1928)
+- Kyoto University, for Kenichi Fukui’s 1952 paper on his discovery of frontier molecular orbital theory

 More information is available on the HIST Citation Awards webpage.